 The first one is to realize that to have it all and truly be a happy family, you can’t do it all.
 That doesn’t mean you can’t work and have a satisfying home life for all members of your family; it just means that you can’t do all the things that an idealized, “perfect” mom may do.

-Tips for Balancing it All
+Tips for Balancing It All

-- Everything doesn’t have to be homemade.
 Store- bought treats for sports practice or school events are perfectly acceptable.
 If your kids don’t want to be in the kitchen with you while you prepare a treat, then maybe you buy the snack.
 Instead of spending your time baking, you can use that time to take a walk or ride bikes with them.

-- Food preparation.
 You might make some meals on weekends and reheat them during the week or even buy prepared meals.
 According to a recent Wall Street Journal article, more Americans want to feel like they prepared dinner for their families but don’t have time.
 Voilá!
 Food companies have everything you need for a gourmet meal in a box and all you have to do is assemble it.

-- Cleaning your house.
 You may be able to give your bathroom a once-over with disinfectant wipes on a regular basis instead of a top to bottom cleaning, or you may decide to hire someone else to clean weekly, bi-weekly, or monthly.

-- Taking turns.
 You don’t always have to be there to drop your kids off or put them to bed.
 You may alternate with your spouse in the mornings or evenings so one of you can get in a workout or an occasional night out.

-- Additional child-care.
 Many women think they have the best of both worlds because they work part-time from home.
 This may mean working during children’s naps and after the kids go to bed.
 If you find yourself hoping your child sleeps longer or goes to bed earlier so you can finish that project, you might need to add some child-care.
 This can mean hiring a babysitter who stays with your children a few hours a week, additional time at preschool or daycare, or even a mother’s helper to play with your children on the weekend or after school.

-- Communication.
 It is important to be on the same page as your spouse.
 Does one of you have busier times when you are less available but then picks up more responsibilities during slower times?
 It is important to discuss this in advance so you have a plan; that way, last minute surprises don’t become crises.

-- Discipline.
 While no one wants to be gone all day and then have to fight with children after arriving home, having firm household rules will make things easier in the long run.
 Rules that are regularly enforced may cause some distress in the beginning but ultimately should result in fewer arguments and provide children with needed structure and security.

-- Couple-time and Mom-time.
 When you are gone all day, you often want to spend your free time with your children, and you should.
 However, children bring additional stress into a marriage and couples need to nurture their relationship by spending time together without their children.
 It is also important to build in time just for you.
 Taking care of yourself makes you feel better.
 You will have more patience and you can share your better mood with your children, making you a better parent.

 So what is the take-home message for working mothers?
 Don’t feel guilty.
 Your children are not being harmed and, even better, they can see that Mom and Dad can have fulfilling careers while still being good parents.
 But remember, to have it all, you can’t do it all.
 You need to figure out where to cut back in order to make the most of your personal, couple, and family time.